AaronTraas/Notes/Recipes/cocktails/Cocktail-Ingredients.md

 I make syrups and other intermediary ingredients for cockatails.
 Home-made syrups, in particular, are easy, and you can get things that are hard to find elsewhere.

 * * *

 # Rich Demerara Syrup

 This is a 2:1 simple syrup that uses demerara sugar, which gives a lot deeper flavor.
 A rich syrup also adds better mouthfeel, as the drink is less diluted.
-Replacing simple syrup with this in certain coctails perfects them, such as my [espresso martini](./Espresso-Martini.html)
+Replacing simple syrup with this in certain cocktails perfects them, such as my [espresso martini](./Espresso-Martini.html)

 ## Ingredients: